- Home

 The female sexual and reproductive anatomy

-The male body has sexual organs both inside and outside the body.
+The male sexual and reproductive organs are found both inside (internal) and outside (external) the body.
 You may or may not have some of these organs.

 More resources